Creating and Managing Vacant Property Inventories

 - What is the range of potential future uses for identified properties?
-Options include, for example, rehabilitation for dedicated affordable housing, demolition to reduce property blight, or packaging together with other properties (which may or may not be vacant) for a redevelopment project.
+Options include, for example, rehabilitation for dedicated affordable housing, demolition to reduce property blight, creation of new public open space, or packaging together with other properties (which may or may not be vacant) for a redevelopment project.

 With a general framework for the inventory in place, a decision will need to be made on how to fund the inventory and maintain the vacant properties.
+Smaller localities should consider their capacity to manage this type of new initiative and consider seeking support from neighboring municipalities, the county, or the state.
 Localities will also need to determine in greater detail how the inventory will be compiled and used.
 The following sections describe these steps.

 Funding the creation and management of vacant property inventories

 Typical costs for vacancy inventories include staff time to collect and analyze vacant property data as well as administrative and judicial costs of identifying parties responsible for ownership, enforcing ordinances, and placing and collecting liens.
 Typical costs for maintaining vacant properties include lawn care, debris removal, and security through the installation of fencing, lighting, or locks.
 While some localities focus only on maintaining properties on which they have taken possession (for example, through a property tax foreclosure), others will do basic maintenance on private abandoned properties if the owners refuse to do so.

 A local funding source will usually be needed to fund the creation and continuous administration of a vacant property inventory list, as federal funding sources related to vacant or near-vacant property is primarily directed towards foreclosure prevention or demolition.
 One possible exception is that up to five percent of allocated CDBG funds may be used for planning activities that meet a national objective, which could include addressing vacant structures in low-income areas.